 In that moment, I saw a small light in the tunnel and rediscovered my old passion of origami.
 Creating beautiful things gave me strength and made me feel confident.
 I started to create decoration and toys for the baby room to make my daughter and my self happy.
 It has become my little project.

 After my daughter made me rediscover my old passion of origami, I founded Everyday Origami.
-I started to organize origami workshops for all ages at libraries, birthday parties, private lessons for moms and exhibiting cultural events in Germany and Japan.
+I started to organize origami workshops for all ages at libraries, schools, birthday parties, private lessons and exhibiting cultural events in Germany and Japan.

 My mother passed away 7 years ago, but origami always reminds me of her love and her passion, without that I wouldn’t have been able to find my self again.
 She handed me down more than the paper folding art.
 She handed down a life of passion that I want to pass down to my daughter and the next generation.